Received 28,350 Remdesivir injections from makers against 1.75 lakh ordered: Rajasthan govt | Health

 For the period from April 21 to April 30, a total of 26,500 Remdesivir injections have been allocated to Rajasthan by the Centre, Health Minister Raghu Sharma said in a statement.
 He said after efforts of the Rajasthan government, the Centre allocated another 67,000 injections to the state.

-The Health Minister said 250 metric tonne (MT) of oxygen is required in the state in view of the ongoing coronavirus situation.
+The Health Minister said 250 metric tonne (MT) of oxygen is required per day in the state in view of the ongoing coronavirus situation.

-The Centre has allocated 140 MT oxygen to the state.
+The Centre has allocated 140 MT oxygen to the state daily.
 Currently, 23 tankers each having a filling capacity of 4 to 6 MT are available for liquid oxygen transport in the state, the Rajasthan Health minister said.

 An additional requirement of six tankers, each with a capacity of 30 MT oxygen, has been made, Sharma said.